+To reduce crowding, there will be no street parking available.
 The park is currently experiencing a water shortage.
-Please arrive with full water tanks.
 No filling will be allowed at the park.
 Fire restrictions have been lifted, and we are now allowing campfires in park provided fire rings.
-Fire danger is still present within the park so please keep flames low, and a fire extinguisher nearby.
-On RED FLAG days campfires will NOT be permitted.
-No smoking outdoors.
+Fire danger is still present in the park.

 History of Picacho Peak State Park

 Opened & Dedicated May 30, 1968

 The unique shape of the 1,500-foot Picacho Peak has been used as a landmark by travelers since prehistoric times.
 One of the first recordings was in the 1700’s by the Anza Expedition as it passed through the area.

 In 1848, the Mormon Battalion constructed a wagon road through Picacho Pass.
 The forty-niners on their way to California used this road.
 In the late 1850’s the Butterfield Overland Stage was carrying passengers through this area.
 Picacho Peak’s most noted historic event occurred on April 15, 1862, when Confederate and Union scouting parties met in the Battle of Picacho Pass during the Civil War.
 This was the largest Civil War clash to take place in Arizona.

 Picacho Peak is not a volcanic cone, but is part of a volcanic flow that has been partially eroded away.
 It has long been known for its spring display of wildflowers.
 If rains come at the right times in the winter, the spring will bring an explosion of gold to the bajadas of the mountain that appear as a tapestry of color.
 The wildflowers are predominantly Mexican Gold Poppies.